 5. Position Latvia as a tolerant country that respects and protects the diverse intangible cultural heritage of the various people living within its territory.

-6. Highlight the Old Believer heritage preserved in Latvia on an international level: 1) the number of churches in Latgale, which is unique on a global scale; 2) the tradition of znamenny chant, in which we are the strongest in the Baltics and the world.
+6. Highlight the Old Believer heritage preserved in Latvia on an international level: specifically, 1) the number of churches in Latgale, which is unique on a global scale, 2) the tradition of Znamenny chant, in which we are the strongest in the Baltics and the world.

 Threats

-At the professional level, the main threat is the reduction in the number of existing tradition holders – regents and their apprentices.
+At the professional level, the main threat is the reduction in the number of existing bearers of the tradition, namely regents and their apprentices.

 “There are few men and spiritual education is lacking”.